HonestResolv3/Baldi-Basics-Educational-Mode/README.md

 - Load BALDI.exe and enjoy!

 Plans for the future:
-- Adding a non-scary option after collecting 7th notebook (if you get all of them right)
+- Making the endings not scary unless you get all notebooks wrong
 - Random prizes instead of Quarters (maybe, you can get as many BSoda's you want so far)
 - Fixing conditions in the game
 - Having options for extras in game:
-  - Allowing Baldi's friends to roam around peacefully at the start of game (keep note of what I said above on them getting mad!)
+  - Allowing Baldi's friends to roam around peacefully at the start of game
   - Choosing if you want the game to be purely edutainment purposes or have that horror aspect into it as well
   - Allowing full 3D camera movement
-  - a faster speed and infinite stamina option for the player (would take ages to go to all places using normal sprint function)

 Notes:
 - This is still a work-in-progress but feel free to try it!
-- For the faster stamina and such option plan, it will be disabled if the player decides to play the game for the "horror" part